MS-DOS and Windows command line cd command

 cd windows

-If this directory is available in the current directory, it takes you into the Windows directory.
+If this directory is available in the current directory, it takes you to the Windows directory.
 The directory name "Windows" can be substituted with any other directory name and in MS-DOS and the Windows command line capitalization is not important.

 Tip

-If at any time you need to see what directories are available in the directory you're currently in, use the dir command.
+To see what directories are available in the directory you're currently in, use the dir command.

 cd\windows